 Students at the Tennessee Colleges of Applied Technology are expected to maintain satisfactory attendance and to progress in an appropriate manner toward their training objectives.
-Toward those ends, the following retention procedures are specified.
+This policy provides minimum criteria for evaluating student achievement relating to identified occupational competencies and defines retention standards for the colleges.